 To take time in the day to have a little stretch and move your joints around, many of us these days spend too many hours in certain postures that are not healthy for our bodies.
 Taking as little as a few minutes a couple of times a day can make a big difference!

 Q. What do you enjoy about your job?

 Working with people and helping them achieve a level of health and happiness they desire.

-I love being fit and active so in my spare time I train and compete in Triathlon, ocean swims, ride mountain bikes, a little gym, pilates, yoga and love going to the beach.
-I am also passionate about spending time with my family and friends and working on my vintage muscle car.
-I love just about all sports but my main interests would be swimming, cycling, running, rugby union and league, football (soccer) and AFL.
+I love being fit and active so in my spare time I train and compete in Triathlon, ocean swims, gym, Pilates, yoga and love going to the beach.
+I am also passionate about spending time with my fiancé and son, my friends and working on my vintage muscle car.
+I love just about all sports but my main interests would be swimming, cycling, running, rugby union, rugby league, football (soccer) and AFL.